 To make your point, it’s better to use a specific example.
 At plerdy.com, you can find blog posts containing detailed case studies, such as SEO Audit Check List based on Google Store Website.

-The history of your industry
+Write about the history of your industry

-Article about your benefits
+Write Article about benefits

 In the majority of business fields, you will have to withstand fierce competition.
 Consumers have already got used to familiar brands and are often indifferent to new ones.
 Publish a post about what differentiates your product from competitors to tell the target audience why they choose you.